Is the LSAT-Flex Easier Than the Normal LSAT?

 Given that it’s the end of March—at the time of publication—you only have two months to prep for the June LSAT.
 Retakers might not have a problem with this but it might not be enough time for LSAT newbies.
 If you’re in college, your final exams are coming up; balancing LSAT prep with finals is always difficult.
 Be honest with yourself about how much time you have to dedicate to LSAT prep.

-Blueprint still has seats in their June LSAT Live Online classes, but make sure you have enough free time outside of class to complete your homework.
+Blueprint still has seats in their June LSAT Live Course classes, but make sure you have enough free time outside of class to complete your homework.

 Otherwise, there’s nothing wrong with taking the August LSAT.
 We can prepare you and give you the confidence you need on test day!
 Not sure where to start?
 Schedule a free consultation with an LSAT Advisor to discuss your LSAT goals and unique to find the best LSAT course for you!